 Projects completed since 2010

-Federal Inspection Services rehabilitation – The FIS is new and improved.
-It’s located inside the Hayden W. Head Terminal and has been open for business since 2012.
+Federal Inspection Services rehabilitation – The FIS is located inside the Hayden W. Head Terminal and has been open for business since 2012.
 The expansion created more space for the federal clearing of international flights at the airport.
-Current capacity at the FIS is about 200 passengers an hour which is much faster than the previous 50 passengers an hour.
-Our expanded FIS puts the airport in a better position to lure international flights in to the Corpus Christi International Airport.
+Current capacity at the FIS is about 200 passengers an hour.
+The expanded FIS puts the airport in a better position to lure international flights in to CCIA.
 The FAA funded this project with a 5% match by the airport.

-Runway Safety and Taxiway Reconfiguration Project - This was a five year project that eliminated a safety threat on the airfield and upgraded the design of CCIA’s taxiway system, as well as the lighting and aviation equipment that aids pilots in safe landings at the airport.
-Both runways were extended on the north ends, while decomissioning the south ends to eliminate the threat of incursions in the former “V” configuration.
+Runway Safety and Taxiway Reconfiguration Project - This was a five-year project that eliminated a potential safety issue on the airfield and upgraded the design of CCIA’s taxiway system, as well as the lighting and aviation equipment that aids pilots in safe landings at the airport.
+Both runways were extended on the north ends, while decommissioning the south ends to eliminate the threat of incursions in the “V” configuration.

 New Airfield and Maintenance Facility - This facility was opened in 2011 and is home base for airport mechanics and maintenance crews that repair airport vehicles, public safety vehicles, fire trucks, mowers and other airport equipment.
-It’s a 10,000 square foot facility that has a deep oil pit, 6.5 ton engine hoist, a fuel yard, high power washers, office and storage space and the capacity to, with the expertise of airport staff, take care of important assets.
+It’s a 10,000 square foot facility that has a deep oil pit, a 6.5-ton engine hoist, a fuel yard, high power washers, office and storage space and the capacity to offer cover and protection of important assets.
 The facility also has special netting in the ceiling to prevent birds from nesting in the rafters.
 The building was funded by the FAA with a 5% match from the airport.

 Construction in Airport’s International Business Center